Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Anyone with a passion for technology should be aware of Akihabara; the buzzing central-Tokyo district is sometimes even called the “tech capital of the world,” and unsurprisingly the best things to do in Akihabara revolve around tech and otaku (“geek”, or manga and anime lovers) culture.

-As one of Tokyo’s most famous and distinct neighborhoods, Akihabara should be high on your Japan bucket list, right up there with places like Mount Fuji and Kyoto, even if you’re not a tech junkie.
+As one of Tokyo’s most famous and distinct neighborhoods, experiencing otaku culture in Akihabara should be high on your Japan bucket list, right up there with places like Mount Fuji and Kyoto, even if you’re not a tech junkie.
+Of the many quirky things to do in Tokyo (for example, experiencing not one but two cat streets), several of them can be enjoyed in Akihabara.
 Love it or not, Akihabara represents a crucial component of Japanese society and culture, and can’t be missed!

-Here are seven ideas for geeks in the holy grail of technology.
+Here are seven ideas for geeks in the holy grail of technology, in what is without any doubt one of the best cities to visit in Japan.
 Japanophiles: get out your pencils (or digital notepads) and start taking notes!

 Cruise Around Akihabara in Go-Karts